Back

 When it comes to our well-being, posture isn’t just about looking polished or standing tall—it’s about alignment and balance.
 Good posture plays a vital role in the way our bodies function and how we feel day-to-day.
 Here’s how standing taller worked wonders for me:

-1. Reduces Pain in the Neck, Back, and Shoulders
+1. Eased Neck, Back, and Shoulder Pain

 Common Posture Problems and Causes